 Analysis and Test Results

-Models like the Etekcity, the Snailax 2-in-1, FIT KING, and, to a lesser degree the Cloud, stand out because they do not bind the foot, nor do they significantly restrict the position or posture of the person using these units.
-We assume that when one is receiving a foot massage they do not want to sit at attention but would rather like to slump into a cozy position.
-Additionally, these models will accommodate both small and large feet — more on that in the sizing metric discussion.
+Models like the Etekcity, the Snailax 2-in-1, and the Fit King stand out because they do not bind the foot, nor do they significantly restrict the position or posture of the person using these units.
+We assume that when one is receiving a foot massage, they do not want to sit at attention but would rather like to slump into a cozy position.
+Additionally, these models will accommodate both small and large feet (more on that in the sizing metric discussion).

 Aside from foot size and position, another factor that we consider when assessing for comfort is how the foot is held in position.
 Many models compress the top of the foot and heel with airbags, which can be uncomfortable or even painful.
 Those models that are the most comfortable either wrap the lower leg and foot like the Fit King or leave the foot unencumbered like the Cloud, the TheraFlow, and Snailax 2-n-1.
 These last two models are unique in that they allow the user to control the pressure of the massage by the pressure the user places on the massage surface.

 In this metric, we took stock of the user's ability to see the selections, and adjust both the speed and pressure of the kneading, as well as the length of the massage.
 We also looked at massage type and heat options, and the size and bulk of the unit.